 - The second alarm could be installed around the kitchen.

 - Both the third and fourth alarms should be installed near or in bedrooms.

 Professional Installation Reduces the Risk of Carbon Monoxide

 Preventing a carbon monoxide leak is always more effective than repairing the leak when it’s been discovered.
-One of the best ways to prevent a CO gas leak in your furnace is by passing on furnace installation in Kutztown to trained experts like Moyer Total Indoor Comfort.
+One of the best ways to prevent a CO gas leak in your furnace is by passing on furnace installation in Kutztown and Breinigsville to trained experts like Moyer Total Indoor Comfort.
 They understand how to install your desired make and model to ensure optimum efficiency and minimal risk.